Gazell Link Layer minimizes the power consumption of the power-sensitive peripheral devices.

 When Gazell is in sync, a low number of transmission attempts, typically two, are allowed on each channel before the channel is switched.

-The legacy Host mode 0 behaves as follows:
+The legacy Host role 0 behaves as follows:

 Host is always on while it is enabled.

 When enabled, the Host will continuously cycle through the channel table.

 See the example on how to achieve such behavior.

 Assuming a channel table my_channel_table with three channels: